 Charles married Ellen Horner, a Thirsk resident, in early 1897.
-The couple took control of the Commercial Hotel, where their only child was born around nine months later, on 7 December 1897, and named George Gibson, after Charles’ father; a blue plaque today marks the building.
+The couple took control of the Commercial Hotel, where their first child was born around nine months later, on 7 December 1897, and named George Gibson, after Charles’ father; a blue plaque today marks the building.
 The family later moved to The Red Bear hotel.
 Apart from George, they had at least two other children: Charles Harold (named after his father) who died a few months after his birth in 1899, and Ethel, born in 1903.
 The latter had a cricket-themed wedding to a local cricketer, J. M. Lister, in June 1926.

 Macaulay’s father, Charles, died in September 1909, when his son was just eleven.
 The following January, Macaulay enrolled in Barnard Castle School, almost 60 miles away.
 Maybe that was always the plan, maybe his father’s death altered the intentions.
 Barnard Castle, or the North-Eastern County School as it was at the time, was a large, well-equipped public boarding school, and if not in the top class of schools, seems to have been eminently respectable and was used to preparing pupils for university.
 An advert in the Yorkshire Post in 1909 states that the fees for the school were £13 per term, although later adverts suggest that this is a minimum fee.
 This would be worth around £1,200 today.
 This suggests that Macaulay’s family, even after the death of his father, were not poor and were respectable.